CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab26.md

      ![](../Images/ai26l15.png)

 ### Task 2.3: Add code to detect and analyze faces

+In this task, you’ll specify the facial attributes to return (head pose, occlusions, accessories), call the detect API on sample images, review console output, and generate an output image with bounding boxes around detected faces.

 1. In the code file for your application, in the **Main** function, find the comment **Specify facial features to be retrieved** and add the following code: